JonnHenry/StructOfSearch/README.md

 # StructOfSearch

-Some structures used in algorithms of search in artificial intelligence
+A few data structures used in AI search algorithms

-Install packages in R
+Install package in R

         Install from GitHub : devtools::install_github("JonnHenry/StructOfSearch")